ezntek/smbuilder-old/README.md

 You can:

  * Use the code for anything you want
- * View the source code withuot restrictions
+ * View the source code without restrictions
  * Modify the source code to your liking
  * Distribute modified code
  * Patent the modified source code